gzachariadis/Python.Challenges/README.md

     return list(chain.from_iterable(sorted(lsts, key=sum, reverse=True)))
 ```

-## Hard (4 kyu) - Codewars

-## Hard (3 kyu) - Codewars

-## Hard (2 kyu) - Codewars

-## Expert (1 kyu) - Codewars

 <br>

 ## Author's Notes

 You acknowledge and agree that your use of the repository materials is at your own risk.
-The author
-accepts no responsibility or liability whatsoever for any consequences arising directly or
-indirectly from any action or inaction taken by you on the basis of, or in reliance on, any
+The author accepts no responsibility or liability whatsoever for any consequences arising directly or indirectly from any action or inaction taken by you on the basis of, or in reliance on, any
 information or material contained in or linked to this repository.
-The information contained in this
-repository is provided "as is" with no warranties of completeness, accuracy, usefulness, or
-timeliness.
-The author reserves the right to change any of the items used or contained in the
-repository at any time without notice.
+The information contained in this repository is provided "as is" with no warranties of completeness, accuracy, usefulness, or timeliness.
+The author reserves the right to change any of the items used or contained in the repository at any time without notice.

+Using material from this repository to gain rank in any of these platforms, violates each individual Platform's Policy and might result in getting you banned.
+Consider yourself warned.